 Pre-Amble: A last minute booking

-We booked our Lofoten trip in February 2019 just a week in advance – it was a spur-of-the-moment decision and a Valentine’s present to ourselves.
+We booked our February Lofoten trip only a week in advance – it was a spur-of-the-moment decision and a Valentine’s present to ourselves.
 Booking last minute isn’t really an option in the summer months when most cabins and hotels are fully booked months in advance.
 But in winter things look differently.
-Yet, a Lofoten trip needs a bit of expertise in planning – and therefore we relied on the services of a travel agency this time around (more about that the end of this report*).
+Yet, a Lofoten trip needs a bit of expertise in planning – and therefore we relied on the services of a travel agency this time around (more about that the end of this post*).

 We booked our trip to Lofoten super last minute – that’s not a problem in the low season in winter.

-1. Where to fly & where to stay in Lofoten
+1. When to go, where to fly & where to stay in Lofoten

-Without the travel agency’s help we would’ve been overwhelmed by the decisions that had to be made within a week.
+When it comes to logistics we were a little overwhelmed by the decisions that had to be made within a week.
 Where to fly?
 Go by ferry or car?
 And even more complicated: Where to stay?
 While the Lofoten might look small on a map, they are in fact quite spread out and the roads are snugged in between mountains and fjords, which means travel distances can be quite long.